MinhDucBui/Master-Thesis/README.md

 - **[Trident-Xtreme (trident-xtreme)](https://github.com/MinhDucBui/trident-xtreme).** Trident-Xtreme is a project implementing a modular deep learning stack to train and evaluate models with Trident.
 We adjust the implementation from the original [trident-xtreme](https://github.com/fdschmidt93/trident-xtreme) to allow us to train and evaluate our students on XNLI, XCOPA, NER, and the retrieval task.

+Notice that [Trident (trident)](https://github.com/MinhDucBui/trident) and [Trident-Xtreme (trident-xtreme)](https://github.com/MinhDucBui/trident-xtreme) are private repositories as both projects are ongoing and may be submitted to a conference later.
+Please contact [me](mailto:ducyaner@gmail.com) to get access to them.

 ## 🚀&nbsp;&nbsp;Project Pipeline